-8 Conclusion
+7 Conclusion

-We developed a systematic method to inject typical dyslexic writing errors into standard NLP datasets, showing the promise to increase the representation of dyslexic text in NLP systems in an efficient, privacy-preserving way.
-Our synthetically generated data captured three distinct yet common dyslexic writing patterns, allowing us to benchmark the gap in MT service performance in these controlled, simulated dyslexia conditions to detect and diagnose MT's "hidden" biases against dyslexia - a community deeply impacted by NLP technologies.
-Our results show lexical and semantic divergence in the translations over dyslexic text, especially when real-word errors are present.
-By measuring MT's performance disparities between dyslexic and nondyslexic input text, our work sheds light on the potential user experience challenges for dyslexic users of everyday NLP tools, and calls on the research community to address the equity gap affecting this population.
+we developed a systematic method to inject typical dyslexic writing errors into standard NLP datasets, showing the promise to increase the representation of dyslexic text in NLP systems in an efficient, privacy-preserving way.
+Our synthetically generated data captured three specific yet common dyslexic writing patterns, allowing us to benchmark the gap in MT service performance in these controlled, simulated dyslexia conditions to detect and diagnose MT's "hidden" biases against dyslexia - a community deeply impacted by NLP technologies.
+Our results show lexical and semantic divergence in the translations over dyslexic text, especially the real-word errors are present.
+By measuring MT's performance disparities between dyslexic and nondyslexic input text, our work sheds light on the potential user experience challenges for dyslexic users of everyday NLP tools, and calls for the attention of the research community to close the equity gap for this population.